Build solutions that improve the world

 Network Engineering

-Network engineering sits at the core of our digital future – and demand for skilled graduates has never been higher.
-At UC, you’ll build in-depth expertise in designing, developing and operating software-based networked systems.
-You’ll explore mobile and wireless data communications, network security, cloud computing, big data and multimedia networks.
+Network engineering sits at the core of our digital future and demand for skilled graduates has never been higher.
+At UC, you'll build in-depth expertise in designing, developing and operating software-based networked systems.
+With opportunities to explore mobile and wireless data communications, network security, cloud computing, big data and multimedia networks.

-You’ll be able to pursue careers in cybersecurity, telecommunications, enterprise IT, cloud services, or as a network architect, systems engineer, or infrastructure consultant – all vital roles for keeping our modern world running.
+With a Network Engineering specialisation you can pursue careers in cybersecurity, telecommunications, enterprise IT, cloud services, or work as a network architect, systems engineer or infrastructure consultant, all vital roles for keeping our modern world running.

 Curious about what your future study pattern might look like?
 Explore your course in detail with the option to view your typical pattern based on your chosen intake and study mode below.